-Jake, skilled leader, or just some insecure jock who made everything up as he went along and led five child solders to their inevitable War-is-Hell mental breakdown?
+Jake, skilled leader, hardened manipulator who use his friends as tools, or just some insecure jock who made everything up as he went along and led five child solders to their inevitable War-is-Hell mental breakdown?

 David, a lost and confused boy who's had his life completely destroyed and doesn't know if he can trust his "saviors", or a ruthless sociopath who has no qualms about murder and doesn't give a damn about the human race as long as he's safe?

 And Taylor: Cold hearted torture technician or mentally damaged Broken Bird who can only express her bizarre love for Tobias by breaking the bird?

 Visser Three (aka Esplin 9466): Andalite-hater who wants them dead both because they're enemies of the Yeerk empire and because he's jealous of their natural freedom, or secretly an Andalite-lover who sees Elfangor as the one he admires most, plus harbors a twisted crush on Aldrea?
 Or possibly all of the above?
 Is he an incompetent villain that was only promoted because he got lucky and infested Alloran, or do his actions in the Chronicles indicate that he was once a Magnificent Bastard with just as much ability to plan ahead as Visser One only for the power he gained when he infested Alloran to drive him to madness (or at least complacency)?